SanabilQureshi/SanabilQureshi/README.md

 <details>
 <summary><b>Virtualisation & Networking (Years 3-5)</b></summary>

-- Began networking journey with a Cisco RV325 router in bridge mode before eventually obtaining PPPoE credentials and deploying a UDM Pro to replace ISP hardware entirely.
+- Began networking journey with a Cisco RV325 & Mikrotik router in bridge mode before eventually obtaining PPPoE credentials and deploying a UDM Pro to replace ISP hardware entirely.
 Self-deployed CAT6 cabling throughout the house and implemented VLAN segmentation with firewall rules for network isolation.
 - Upgraded to Dell R730 with ESXi as the primary hypervisor, experimenting extensively with GPU passthrough and SR-IOV to provide dedicated discrete GPUs to individual VMs.
 Deployed VMware Horizon to give family members seamless access to their Windows VMs.
 - Tested Proxmox as an alternative hypervisor and built a Ceph cluster for high-performance distributed storage during intensive ML training workloads, ultimately gaining valuable exposure to different architectural approaches.